vlingo/xoom-lattice/CONTRIBUTING.md

 Thanks for your kind assistence! :smile:

-Vaughn Vernon and the vlingo/platform team
+Vaughn Vernon and the VLINGO XOOM Team